mooredan/unifuzz/README.md

 % make
 ```

 That's it.
-The result should be the SQLite loadable extension "unifuzz.dylib"
+The result should be the SQLite loadable extension "unifuzz.dylib" for macOS, and "unifuzz.so" for Linux.

 Usage
 ================================